ShegzBit/git_file/README.md

 ### How To Install
 * Clone this repo locally on your system
-* enter the directory
+* Enter the directory
-* run the configuration file
+* Eun the configuration file
-* leave the directory and source bashrc
+* Leave the directory and source bashrc
 * You're ready to use _git_file_
 #### More Detailed Instruction
 * First run this to clone the repo \